43ravens/MEOPeers-2015-06-15/07-ignore.md

 The only thing Mercurial notices now is the newly-created `.hgignore` file.
-You might think we wouldn't want to track it, but everyone we're sharing our repository with will probably want to ignore the same things that we're ignoring.
+You might think we wouldn't want to track it, but which files we're tracking, which ones we're not, when we made those decisions, and why is part of the story of our project's development that will help us understand the project weeks, months, or years in the future.
+So,
-Let's add and commit `.hgignore`:
+let's add and commit `.hgignore`:

 ~~~ {.bash}
 $ hg add .hgignore